The Antique Dealers' Fair And Exhibition, 1951 Catalogue pg 63.

-An important George III mahogany serpentine commode.
-The figured and moulded top above four graduated drawers, the top draw fitted with a writing slide and various compartments.
-All retaining their original chase brass handles depicting lion masks.
+An Important and well documented George III carved mahogany serpentine commode.
+The figured and moulded top above four graduated drawers, the top drawer fitted with a writing slide and various compartments.
+All retaining their original chased brass handles depicting lion masks.

 The canted corners carved with corbels hung with husks, acanthus foliage and oval paterae, standing on shaped bracket feet.